 5. Give troubleshooting your network a try

-Having VPN error could also mean that there’s just some minor error that needs to be fixed by trouble shooting
+Having faced a VPN error while in the UK could also mean that there’s just some minor error that needs to be fixed by troubleshooting

 - This will take you to the search option and type ‘Network troubleshooter’

 - Now go to ‘Identify and repair network problems’

 Pressing the identify and repair network errors button will take you to the troubleshooting